joinpursuit/AC_4_Web/units/html/lessons/html_p_h_tags.md

 ### Paragraph Tags

-If you double click on your test.html document, it will load in the browser but it won't look how you might have expected.
-Even though we put our two sentences on different lines, the appear on the same line on the page.
+Right click on your test.html file and select the option copy full path, then open a new tab in your browser and paste in the path.
+Your HTML will load in the browser but it may not look how you might have expected.
+Even though we put our two sentences on different lines, they appear on the same line on the page.
 This is because we did not enclose them in any HTML tags, so the browser just renders them as one block of plain text.

 Let's wrap our sentences in a paragraph tag (`<p>`) and see how that changes things: